ozdemirburak/laravel-9-simple-cms/README.md

 All variables with `DB_` prefixes relates to your database configuration.

 If you want to use the Gmail client to send emails, you need to change the `MAIL_USERNAME` variable as your Gmail username without `@gmail.com` and password as your Gmail password, `MAIL_FROM_ADDRESS` is your Gmail account with `@gmail.com` and `MAIL_FROM_NAME` is your name that is registered to that Gmail account.

-To use the Analytics API, follow the instructions explained in detail[here](https://github.com/spatie/laravel-analytics#how-to-obtain-the-credentials-to-communicate-with-google-analytics).
+To use the Analytics API, follow the instructions explained in detail [here](https://github.com/spatie/laravel-analytics#how-to-obtain-the-credentials-to-communicate-with-google-analytics).

 -----
 <a name="step5"></a>
 ### Step 5: Migrate and Seed

 To migrate the database tables, run `php artisan migrate` and to seed the database with some data, run `php artisan db:seed`.

 -----
 <a name="step6"></a>
 ### Step 6: Serve

-To serve the application, you can use `php artisan serve`, then open <a href="http://localhost:8000">http://localhost:8000</a> from your browser.
-To access the admin panel, hit the link <a href="http://localhost:8000/admin">http://localhost:8000/admin</a> from your browser.
+To serve the application, you can use `php artisan serve`, then open [http://localhost:8000](http://localhost:8000) from your browser.
+To access the admin panel, hit the link [http://localhost:8000/admin](http://localhost:8000/admin) from your browser.
 The application comes with default user with email address `admin@admin.com` and `123456`.

 -----
 <a name="item5"></a>